holder66/mortgage-calculator/README.md

 or for the entire amortization interval.

 If you find this calculator useful, and especially if it helps you to save money, a contribution would be much appreciated!
-(10% of the amount you save is suggested).
 Please send to: Henry Olders, 369 Lansdowne Avenue, Westmount, QC H3Z 2L5, Canada.